Feeding for Coat Health

 Hair is a filamentous biomaterial that grows from follicles found in the dermis layer of the skin.
 Hair is primarily composed of protein, notably keratin.
 Hair growth begins inside the hair follicle.
 The only "living" portion of the hair is found in the follicle.
 The hair that is visible is the hair shaft, which exhibits no biochemical activity and is considered "dead".
 The base of the root is called the bulb, which contains the cells that produce the hair shaft.
 Other structures of the hair follicle include the oil producing sebaceous gland which lubricates the hair and the arrector pili muscles, which are responsible for causing hairs to stand up.

-Sun BleachingMelanin is a pigment found in hair cells that gives each its colour.
+Sun BleachingMelanin is a pigment found in hair cells that gives each its color.
 The sun bleaches and destroys the melanin in hair making it lighter.
-Since hair is dead, the hair will stay that colour until new hair comes in.
-The UV in sunlight oxidizes melanin into a colourless compound; this is why hair gets lighter.
+Since hair is dead, the hair will stay that color until new hair comes in.
+The UV in sunlight oxidizes melanin into a colorless compound; this is why hair gets lighter.
 Keeping a thin sheet on your horse during the sunniest periods of the day may reduce bleaching of your horses’ hair coat.

 Nutrition and Coat Health

 With that being said there are several nutrients that are known to be involved in the synthesis of the protein found in hair.
 Copper, Zinc, biotin, fatty acids and protein (specifically the amino acid methionine) are necessary for hair growth and structure.
-Copper and zinc are required for the manufacture of the melanocytes that give bays, blacks and chestnuts their colour.
+Copper and zinc are required for the manufacture of the melanocytes that give bays, blacks and chestnuts their color.
 Most people have heard about using biotin to improve hoof quality, but this also applies to the coat, insufficient biotin can lead to thin and brittle hair.
 Hair is primarily composed of protein once the water is removed.
 Insufficient protein intake can result in coats that do not lie smoothly, as well as brittle, slow growing coats.
-HYGAIN® GLEAM® will supply these nutrients to your horse and help with general health and condition of horse coats, manes, tails and skin.

 Management and Coat Health